xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Execute Scenarios/dynamic-test-suite.md

 > Notes:
 >
 > For real-time monitoring and better reporting capabilities, consider integrating your project with Katalon TestOps.
-To learn more about TestOps intergration, you can refer to this document: [View execution reports in TestOps](https://docs.katalon.com/katalon-recorder/docs/monitor-scenario-executions.html#login-to-testops).
+To learn more about TestOps integration, you can refer to this document: [View execution reports in TestOps](https://docs.katalon.com/katalon-recorder/docs/monitor-scenario-executions.html#login-to-testops).